mbj/mutant/docs/test-runner.md

   - rails_hooks.rb
 ```

-See [Rails Integration](/docs/rails.md) for the full setup, including the per-worker database isolation example.
+See [Rails Integration](/docs/rails.md) for the full setup, including PostgreSQL and SQLite per-worker database isolation examples.
 The [Hooks documentation](/docs/hooks.md) describes the hook events used.

 ### Other Resources